alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/Electronic_Lab_Book.md

 ###### 2.1 Map isoseq to reference genome

 We'll use minimap2 as it is the most efficient.
-Files should be sorted and indexed after with samtools (see script).
+Tama expects sorted sam files by default (see scripts).

 Use this script: [Minimap2_STcollapsed_POM_ST.sh](https://github.com/alexjvr1/T.dalmanni_Genomics_of_meiotic_drive/blob/main/Scripts/Genome_Assembly/Isoseq/Minimap2_STcollapsed_POM_ST.sh)